maorleger/azure-sdk-for-js/samples/web-workers/README.md

 # Using the Azure SDK for JS in Web Workers

-Using the Azure SDK in Node or browsers' main process is supported out of the box.
-When using the Azure SDK in other runtimes a polyfill may be necessary.
+Using the Azure SDK in Node or browsers' main process is supported out of the box; however, when using the Azure SDK in other runtimes a polyfill may be necessary.

 In this sample we demonstrate how to polyfill the necessary APIs for using our libraries in web workers.